-The primary resulting issue discovered was difficulty in convincing the rams to mount the phantom and ejaculate into an artificial vagina (AV).
+The primary resulting issue discovered in the first year of this project, 2017,was difficulty in convincing the rams to mount the phantom and ejaculate into an artificial vagina (AV).
 Numerous re-configurations of AV, phantom and venue were attempted, without reliable ram performance attained.

 After consultation with other researchers and sheep producers, further protocol adjustments are planned for year two of this project.

-Since the original objective of this project is to evaluate ram semen, it is essential to first identify a reliable method for collection of clean catch semen samples.
+Since the original objective of this project was to evaluate ram semen, it was essential to first identify a reliable method for collection of clean catch semen samples.

-The second year proposal is adjusted to include further modifications to the phantom, and utilizing three ewes for rotating forced estrous to ensure the availability of “hot” ewes at required collection times.
-The phantom will be further modified by inserting the AV into the phantom, eliminating the distraction of a handler between the ram and phantom.
+The second year proposal was adjusted to include further modifications to the phantom, and utilized three ewes for rotating forced estrous to ensure the availability of “hot” ewes at required collection times.
+The phantom was further modified by inserting the AV into the phantom, eliminating the distraction of a handler between the ram and phantom.